rrousselGit/riverpod/README.md

 Linter:

 - When overriding `StateNotifierProvider` on a non-root `ProviderStateOwner`, warn if the `.value` wasn't overriden too.
-- Check that when a provider is overriden locally, all of its dependencies are too
+- Check that when a provider is overridden locally, all of its dependencies are too
 - provider.overrideForSubtree(provider) -> provider
+- always_specify_name
+- name_match_variable
 [provider]: https://github.com/rrousselGit/provider
 [riverpod]: https://github.com/rrousselGit/river_pod
 [flutter_hooks]: https://github.com/rrousselGit/flutter_hooks